 The value of serving on the Loan Policy Committee is being able to work towards creating products that help underserved people: being true to our mission.
 It is rewarding to see the impact our work has in the community.
 We see members become homeowners at Alternatives after other lenders refused to work with them.
 We see small businesses open their doors and enrich our community.
 We watch members on the Credit Path work to establish credit, borrow for a car, and eventually become homeowners.

 Review budgets, audit, capital expenditures, delinquency, collection, investments, and financial statements.

 Why should you join the Finance Committee?
-Because that's where the money is!
+The Finance Committee is where the money is!
 Seriously, there is nothing that is more important for a credit union than to ensure that its operations are financially sound.
 The Finance Committee works closely with Alternatives' top-notch staff to review financial trends, develop financial policies and oversee how the Credit Union's funds are invested and spent.

-A lot of this work directly affects the ability of Alternatives to meet its core mission of helping everyone take better control of their financial futures.
-The members of the Finance Committee help to prioritize how and where Alternatives' resources are spent.
+This work directly affects the ability of Alternatives to meet its core mission of helping everyone take better control of their financial futures.
+Members of the Finance Committee help prioritize how and where we spend Alternatives' resources.
 These decisions directly affect the programs and services offered by Alternatives, and ultimately, its members.
 You don't have to be a bean counter to join the Finance Committee.
 You just have to have an interest in the future of our members.